rjoberon/cod/_posts/2025-05-07-understanding-the-cis-cod-image-file-format.md

 ---
-title: Understanding the CIS/COD image file format
+title: Understanding the CIS/COD Image File Format
 description: An overview on the goals of this page and existing resources.
 ---